If I Forward an Email Can the Sender See it? [UPDATED]

 Additionally, consulting with legal or compliance experts can help ensure email forwarding practices align with applicable laws and regulations.

-Email tracking involves methods used by senders to monitor when and how recipients interact with their emails — it is common practice in marketing emails.
+Email tracking involves methods used by senders to monitor when and how recipients interact with their emails — it is common practice in email marketing.
 If you’re concerned about senders tracking forwarded emails, then you should be aware of these methods.

 Email tracking can be achieved with the help of the following: